charlestonsoftware/moneypress-cafepress/readme.txt

 * Enter your CafePress Developer API key in the CafePress settings page in WordPress.

 == Frequently Asked Questions ==

-= Is this plugin free? =

-No. This is a premium (paid) plugin.
-Please check out or LE version if you want a free copy.
-Premium plugins get bug fixes and features first.

 = What percentage of my sales does Cyber Sprocket keep? =